developer-zebra/developer-zebra-site/src/enterprise-keyboard/1-0/guide/setup/index.md

 ---

 ## Overview
-The Zebra Enterprise Keyboard is delivered as part of the operating system on new Zebra Android Lollipop devices or installed as an OS patch on older KitKat devices.
+The Zebra Enterprise Keyboard is delivered as part of the operating system on Zebra Android Lollipop devices and installed as an OS patch on KitKat devices.
 To make it available to users, it must be activated and optionally can be set as the default input method, if desired.
 This guide covers activation of Enterprise Keyboard and the steps for setting it as the default input device.

 Activation and configuration can be done in one of three ways: